Amitbarvaz/Mindtools/README.md

 ## Getting started

-The preferred method for setting up Serafin for development is through docker-compose.
+The preferred method for setting up Mindtools for development is through docker-compose.
 A complete environment is provided, including PostgreSQL, Redis, and a Python container with a Django development server and a Huey task runner.

 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).